The safety of the disposal of nuclear waste in Finland

 According to the general principles of nuclear waste management, the final disposal may not, now or in the future, cause radiation damage that is hazardous to human health or otherwise damaging to the environment or to property.
 The responsibility for proving the safety of the final disposal lies with the licensee.

 According to the safety requirements, the processing of nuclear waste may not lead to practically any emissions in normal use.
 The starting point for the requirements applicable to long-term safety is for the dosage of a person who receives a maximum dosage not to exceed 0.1 milliSieverts a year (mSv/a).
 This equals approximately three per cent of the annual average radiation exposure to which people in Finland are naturally exposed.

 The safety of final disposal is based on several release barriers

 The long-term safety of the final disposal of nuclear waste is based on long-term isolation and protective structures.
 In accordance with the multibarrier principle, release barriers that complement one another delay and slow down the release and migration of radioactive substances.
-The operation of release barriers must be planned in such a way that the defectiveness of a single barrier or a predictable geological evolution does not compromise long-term safety.
+The operation of release barriers must be planned in such a way that the defectiveness of a single barrier or a predictable geological shift does not compromise long-term safety.